mani1232/FancyCoins/README.md

 /fancycoins - Displays the commands for this Plugin.

+/coins increase <player> <count> - Increase a certain amount to a certain vault for a certain player.

+/coins decrease <player> <count> - Decrease a certain amount to a certain vault for a certain player.

+/coins top - Show top by vault.

-/coins -  Shows the amount of coins owned by a specific player
+/coins balance <player> - Show player balance.

-/pay - Pays a certain amount of coins to a specified player
+/pay <player> <count> - Pays a certain amount of coins to a specified player.

 ## Permissions